-1. How hygienically food in all states is handled – includes safe food preparation, cooking, re-heating, cooling and storage
+1. How hygienically food in all states is handled.
+This includes safe food preparation, cooking, re-heating, cooling and storage

-2. the condition of the structure of the working premises – this includes cleanliness, repair, layout, lighting, ventilation and other facilities
+2. The condition and structure of the working premises.
+This includes cleanliness, repair, layout, lighting, ventilation and other factors.

-3. How food safety is managed and documented within your working environment
+3. How food safety is managed and documented within the working environment

 1. Handling food hygienically